-NT 2444 - Network+
+NT 2444.
+Network+ (4 credit hours).

 This course prepares students for the TestOut Network Pro certification exam and CompTIA's N10-007 certification exam.
 Students will gain the knowledge and skills they need to install, configure, and maintain a network for a small business.
+Prerequisite: None.
+Corequisite: None.
+Offered: Fall.